Lenses

 @With @Lenses record City(String name) { }

-instances that can be applied at will.
-To enable the method chain for nested lensing it also contains a µ
+This will generate a helper class holding Lens instances that can be applied at will.
+To enable the method chain for nested lensing it also contains a µ instance.
+The name is chosen to make collisions with field names very unlikely.

 The library is a work-in-progress.
 Feel free to try it out - I hope the examples (implemented as unit tests) serve both as documentation and a quick way to experiment.
 It is published on Maven Central .
-Currently it is still necessary to also use Lombok’s @With
+Currently it is still necessary to also use Lombok’s @With annotation, this requirement may be dropped in a future release.

 Inspiration

-authored by Julien Truffaut.
+The implementation of this library was driven by inspiration from Monocle, a more powerful library for Scala authored by Julien Truffaut.
 Monocle mentions Haskell Lens (authored by Edward Kmett as its own main inspiration.
 I would like to express gratitude and admiration for their work.

 Appendix